CouscousPHP/Couscous/docs/templates.md

     </body>
 </html>
 ```

+The only variable you can use by default is `content`.
+This variable contains the content of the Markdown file rendered to HTML.

+### Additional layouts

 If, for example, you want your home page to have a different layout, you can write a `home.twig`
 that overrides `default.twig`: